 Major Professor: Dr. Matt DiMaggio

-Noah's work is part of a nation-wide initiative to improve profitability and create opportunities for growth in the aquaculture industry.
+Noah's work at TAL was part of a nation-wide initiative to improve profitability and create opportunities for growth in the aquaculture industry.
 The initaitive is concerned with many areas of aquaculture including catfish, East Coast shellfish, hybrid striped bass, tilapia, and ornamental tropical fish.
-Noah will be focusing on the ornamental tropical fish, connecting with farmers in the Tampa Bay area to seek out regulatory inefficiencies in production processes and provide an economic analysis of farm functions.
+Noah focused on ornamental tropical fish, connecting with farmers in the Tampa Bay area to seek out regulatory inefficiencies in production processes and provide an economic analysis of farm functions.

 In his spare time Noah enjoys going to the beach, scuba diving, and officiating high school lacrosse.